graphdr/formatdown/README.md

 [![Lifecycle](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://lifecycle.r-lib.org/articles/stages.html#experimental)
 <!-- badges: end -->

-Provides a small set of tools for formatting tasks when creating documents in R Markdown or Quarto Markdown.
-Convert the elements of a numerical vector to character strings in one of several forms: powers-of-ten notation in engineering or scientific form delimited for rendering as inline equations; integer or decimal notation delimited for equation rendering; numbers with measurement units (non-delimited) where units are selected to eliminate the need for powers-of-ten or scientific notation.
-Useful for rendering a numerical scalar in an inline R code chunk as well as formatting columns of data frames displayed in a table.
+Provides a small set of tools for formatting numbers in R-markdown documents.
+Converts a numerical vector to character strings in power-of-ten form, decimal form, or measurement-units form; all are math-delimited for rendering as inline equations.
+Useful for rendering numerical scalars using inline R code chunks or for rendering numerical columns in tables.

 ## Introduction

 In professional technical prose, large and small numbers are generally typeset using powers of ten notation.
-For example, Plank’s constant would be typeset as $6.626 \times 10^{-34}$ J/Hz rather than the familiar forms we use in communicating with computers, such as `6.626*10^34` or `6.626E-34`.
+For example, Plank’s constant would be typeset as $\small 6.63 \times 10^{-34}$
+$\small\mathrm{J\\/Hz}$ rather than the familiar forms we use in communicating with computers, such as `6.63*10^-34` or `6.63E-34`.

-The functions in this package help an author convert large and small numbers to character strings, formatted using powers-of-ten notation (and other formats) suitable for use in technical writing or presentations.
+The functions in this package help an author convert large and small numbers to character strings, formatted using powers-of-ten notation.
+In addition, decimal numbers and text can be formatted with the same font face and size as the power-of-ten numbers for a consistent typeface across all columns of a data table.

 Formatting tools include:

-**`format_power()`**
+**`format_numbers()`**
-Convert the elements of a numerical vector to character strings in which the numbers are formatted using powers-of-ten notation in scientific or engineering form and delimited for rendering as inline equations in `.Rmd` or `.qmd` markdown files.
+Convert a numeric vector to a math-delimited character vector in which the numbers are formatted in power-of-ten notation in scientific or engineering form.
+Decimal numbers can be similarly formatted.

-**`format_decimal()`**
-Similar to above, but as integers or decimals
+**`format_text()`**
+Convert a character vector to math-delimited character vector.
+Useful for creating a consistent typeface across all columns of a table.

 **`format_units()`**
-Format a vector of numbers as character strings with measurement units appended via the ‘units’ package.
+Convert a numeric vector to class “units” via the **units** R package and then to a math-delimited character vector.

 ## Usage